 Global Innovation Initiative the first multi-lateral higher education partnership initiative established between the two governments.
 Funding has been pledged from the State Department in the USA, and BIS and the British Council in the UK.

-Where is the Future of the US-UK higher education relationship?
 A recent article in The Chronicle – ‘Is Europe Passé‘ – examines the US’s higher education efforts with new partners and how this affects relationships with the UK, among others.
 In response, the British Council’s higher education manager in the US, Janice Mulholland, suggests a different form of partnerships for institutions in a global economy.

 The British Council's corporate blog If you are interested in topics such as education, language, science, art and culture... our Voices blog is a great read!